adback-anti-adblock-solution/slate/source/index.html.md

 Parameter | Required | Description
 --------- | -------- | -----------
-adback.perimeter | No | Variable you can set to display message on certain pages of your site, perimeter can be configured <a href="https://www.adback.co/en/monitoring/custom">here</a>
+adback_configuration.perimeter | No | Variable you can set to display message on certain pages of your site, perimeter can be configured <a href="https://www.adback.co/en/monitoring/custom">here</a>

 Back office configuration example: